srini-ry/srini-ry.github.io/_pages/about.md

 Previously, I co-founded Auro Robotics, a YCombinator-backed startup (YC S15) that built low-speed autonomous shuttles for last-mile transportation.
 I led the product development across three autonomous vehicle versions, and launched one of the first commercial autonomous shuttle services in the US in 2016.
 I also received a research grant from the President of India and was named in the Forbes Asia 30 Under 30 list in 2017.
 My technical background lies in robotics, AI and data.
 I drove/engaged multi-million dollar enterprise deals in automotive, insurance and mobility industries.

+Other Interests:
+I'm a huge history buff.
+I'm also into poetry- wrote over 50 songs in Telugu and Hindi covering Love, Nature and Philosophy.